2013 Buffalo Bills season: Week 5: at Cleveland Browns

 EJ Manuel left the game for the Bills with a knee injury, and was replaced by Jeff Tuel.
 The Bills had a 24–17 lead in the third quarter, but the Browns, who also lost quarterback Brian Hoyer, won the game with Brandon Weeden at the helm.
 T. J. Ward returned an interception 44 yards to seal the game.

 With the loss, the Bills fell to 2–3.

 Week 6: vs. Cincinnati Bengals

 The Bills trailed 24–10 in the fourth quarter, but came back to tie the game after Marquise Goodwin caught a 40-yard touchdown pass from Thad Lewis and force overtime.
 In the extra period, the Bills got the ball first, but were forced to punt after they went three-and-out.
 The Bengals returned the punt 39 yards to set them up in field goal range.
 A couple of plays later, Mike Nugent kicked the game winning 43-yard field goal.

 With the tough loss, the Bills fell to 2–4.

 Week 7: at Miami Dolphins

 With the win, the Bills improved to 3–4.

 Week 8: at New Orleans Saints

 This marked the Bills' only game outside of the Eastern time zone during the 2013 season.

 Week 9: vs. Kansas City Chiefs

+Despite Buffalo's defense not allowing a touchdown, the offense gave up two turnover returns for touchdowns in the second half.
 With the loss, the Bills fell to 3–6.